Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological Lifshitz transitions: Introduction

 Pinch points in the equal-time structure factor are often accompanied by half-moon patterns at finite energy coming from the lowest dispersive band \cite{robert08a,guitteny13a,Yan_2018,Mizoguchi_2018,zhang19a,Yan_moon_2024}.
 Flat-band engineering \cite{Mizoguchi_Masafumi_2019_flat_bands,Rhim_2019,Graf_Piechon_2021_flat_bands,Maimaiti_2021,Roychowdhury_2024,Udagawa_2024,Nakai_2025} can modify the band spectrum in order to destabilize the spin liquid and make the half moons a signature of the ground state in the equal-time structure factor on kagome and pyrochlore systems \cite{Mizoguchi_2018,Mizoguchi_Masafumi_2019_flat_bands}.

 Using tools recently developed for the classification of classical spin liquids \cite{Benton_Moessner_2021, Yan_2024_short, Yan_2024_long, Davier_2023,Fang_2024} together with graph-theory methods based on the connectivity matrix \cite{katsura10a,Essafi_2017,Mizoguchi_2018,Mizoguchi_Masafumi_2019_flat_bands}, we build a generic theory of interacting-cluster systems for a seemingly infinite variety of lattices and clusters in two and three dimensions (or higher).
 This interaction $\eta$ creates an energetic competition with the zero-divergence field required by the Coulomb gauge theory, and will be our flat-band engineering parameter.
 We quantify the stability of the flat-band spin liquid until $\eta$ reaches a critical value, where the energetic competition ultimately brings the lowest dispersive band below the flat bands.
-This is where pinch points transform into half moons, the signature of a spiral spin liquid where the magnetic texture of gauge charges is stabilized in the ground state.
+This crossing selects a hypersurface of parent-system states that are promoted to the ground state of the interacting system, defining an interaction-tunable effective Fermi level despite the absence of particle filling in spin systems.
+At this point, pinch points transform into half moons, the signature of a spiral spin liquid where the magnetic texture of gauge charges is stabilized in the ground state.
 Then we extend the notion of half moons to higher-rank U(1) gauge fields, including models with pinch lines.
 Since multifold half moons come from the dispersive band of a parent rank$-n$ Coulomb field, they represent the signature of rank$-n$ gauge charges, such as fractons, in the ground state.
 Finally, we show how half-moon phases can be adiabatically tuned across the equivalent of a Lifshitz transition separating distinct spiral spin liquids.